 Ged is a key driver in promoting engagement in environment management.

-joined PLANED in June 2017, and is our Administrative Officer Support.
+joined PLANED in June 2017, and is our LEADER Administrative Officer Support.

 Having worked within Pembrokeshire for SPDC, PCC, PSM International, Birribi and previously for PLANED, Julie brings considerable experience in areas such as administration, system implementation and office management.

 Julie, whilst leading on administrative support, data protection and HR admin for PLANED, has also actively been involved in supporting the Tafarn Sinc Community Share Scheme, and continues to provide administrative support when required.

 Julie is also responsible for the implementation of our CRM system, monitoring and maintaining the data within, and supporting staff to use the system.